FIFA Player of the Century: Background

 Since 1991, FIFA has had awards for FIFA World Player of the Year and they decided to bring in the year 2000 by conducting a public vote to decide the FIFA Player of the Century.
 This was to be decided by votes on their official website, their official magazine, and a grand jury.
 Maradona won the Internet-based poll by wide margins, garnering 53.6% of the votes against 18.53% for Pelé.
 Many observers complained that the Internet nature of the poll would have meant a skewed demographic of younger fans who would have seen Maradona play, but not Pelé.

 As a result, FIFA decided to add a second poll and appointed a "Football Family" committee composed of football journalists, officials, and coaches (50%), and also a voting from the FIFA Magazine subscribers (50%) who voted Pelé the best player of the century with an overall 72.75% of the vote.
 Thus both were joint winners of the award.

 Results

 FIFA Internet vote

-The results of FIFA's internet Poll were as follows: 27 players were voted.
+The results of FIFA's Internet poll were as follows: 27 players were voted.
+Diego Maradona led the poll with 78,000 votes ahead of Pelé on 26,000.